aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Terminal coroutines/AddExperience.md

         - An `Exp2` sound is played on `sounds[4]`, `sounds[5]`,`sounds[6]` or `sounds[7]` (the first one that isn't playing with `sounds[7]` being the falback) with a pitch being 1.5 + a random number between -0.1 and 0.1 inclusive
         - If instance.`partyexp` reached instance.`neededexp` (meaning this is a rank up), instance.`partyexp` is decreased by `neededexp` and the rank up is signaled by returning true
         - Otherwise, no rank up occured so false is returned
-    - If the AddExp call resulted in a rank up, Leveled is called which sets `leveled` to true, but if it wasn't treu before, a SpinAround component added to `lvicon` with its `itself` set to (0.0, 20.0, 0.0) followed by a `Lazer` sound being played at 1.2 pitch
+    - If the AddExp call resulted in a rank up, Leveled is called which sets `leveled` to true, but if it wasn't true before, a SpinAround component added to `lvicon` with its `itself` set to (0.0, 20.0, 0.0) followed by a `Lazer` sound being played at 1.2 pitch
     - The DynamicFont of the EXP's text is refreshed using the new instance.`partyexp`
-    - If instance.skiptext is still false, a yield is done.
+    - If instance.`skiptext` is still false, a yield is done.
 The time of the yield is 0.075 seconds unless `expreward` was at least 10 where it will be 0.045 seconds instead
 - At this point, the GetSkip coroutine call earlier is stopped since it no longer has any use
-- If instance.skiptext was set to true by the end of the counting, the DynamicFont of the EXP's text is refreshed using the new instance.`partyexp` followed by 0.2 seconds being yielded
+- If instance.`skiptext` was set to true by the end of the counting, the DynamicFont of the EXP's text is refreshed using the new instance.`partyexp` followed by 0.2 seconds being yielded
 - A frame is yielded
-- instance.skiptext is set back to false
+- instance.`skiptext` is set back to false
 - For a maximum of 50.0 frames (tracked with a local counter starting at 0.0 and incremented by 1/50 of the game's frametime until it reaches 1.0), all frames are yielded until any input is pressed which interupts this wait early
 - If the `BattleWon` sound was played earlier, all frames are yielded while it's still playing and hasn't reached 2.35 seconds
 - A second is yielded if no `BattleWon` sound was played